AlexKman/ReactRouter/README.md

 2. Run npm start within the root of the solution
 3. Run npm start within the /api folder
 4. View the project running on [http://localhost:3000/]

+This project is capable of running a stream through OBS (Open Broadcasting System) however this is not needed for the project to run.
+The details to run a stream through this project are detailed below.

+1. You must have [OBS](https://obsproject.com/) installed.
+Latest version is fine :)